-Gender and health: COVID-19 preparedness in the Solomon Islands The Solomon Islands is one of only twelve countries to have no confirmed COVID-19 cases.
-Equality Insights data show that men and women will have a different ability to act on the steps required to prevent virus spread in Solomon Islands, such as handwashing, and maintaining access to information.
+Gender and health: COVID-19 preparedness in the Solomon Islands

+At the time of writing, the Solomon Islands was one of only twelve countries to have no confirmed COVID-19 cases.1 Individual Deprivation Measure (IDM) data show that men and women will have a different ability to act on the steps required to prevent virus spread in Solomon Islands, such as handwashing, and maintaining access to information.
 Likewise, the impact of other preventative measures, such as quarantining at home, will also be gendered.

-The Solomon Islands study provides potential baseline information for the situation of men and women in two provinces, using data collected at the same time that the pandemic was spreading globally.
+The IDM Solomon Islands study provides potential baseline information for the situation of men and women in two provinces, using data collected at the same time that the pandemic was spreading globally.
 The quick response of the Solomon Islands Government has prevented any cases to date.
-This brief provides initial analysis of data collected in the Solomon Islands in March and April 2020 that are important for predicting the impact of COVID-19 policy measures.
+This brief provides initial analysis of IDM data collected in the Solomon Islands in March and April 2020 that are important for predicting the impact of COVID-19 policy measures.
 It highlights important considerations for the implementation of public health policy more broadly.
 In doing so we demonstrate that understanding and predicting these impacts requires individual-level, multidimensional data, for both a wide lens and a detailed view.